A variational inference framework for inverse problems

-Details about the optimal density function parameters are given in the supplementary material.
+Details about the optimal density function parameters are given in the supplement.
 Such parameters can be obtained through the MFVB iterative scheme listed as Algorithm \ref{alg:MFVBalgo}.

-\subsection{Variational Message Passing}
+\subsection{Variational message passing}

-A detailed description of VMP as a method for fitting statistical models that have a factor graph representation is provided in Sections 2--4 of Wand (2017).
-The same notational conventions of Wand (2017) concerning message passing are used in this work and briefly summarized here.
+The idea behind variational message passing as presented in \cite{wand2017fast} is that the same approximations in \eqref{eq:qkupdate} can be achieved by exploiting a convenient factor graph representation of the model.
+A detailed description of VMP as a method for fitting statistical models that have a factor graph representation is provided in Sections 2--4 of \cite{wand2017fast} and briefly summarized here.
+The same notational conventions of \cite{wand2017fast} concerning message passing are used in this work.